LArbys/ublarcvapp/ublarcvapp/Tagger/README.md

 3) find end points
 4) thrumu tagger connecting cadidate endpoints

-# Code notes

-The class deploying the Tagger algorithms is `TaggerProcessor`.
-It inherits from `larcv::Process`, allowing it to be folded into a `larcv::ProcessDriver`.

 # Running the Tagger

 An executable which runs the `TaggerProcessor` class can be found at `bin/run_tagger.cxx`.

+The program creates an instance of the class, `TaggerProcessor`, which deploys the various collection of Tagger algorithms.
+It inherits from `larcv::Process`, allowing it to be folded into a `larcv::ProcessDriver`.

 ## Inputs